Esophageal pH monitoring/BRAVO

 Esophageal Manometry

 This test measures the pressures in the esophagus upon swallowing.
-A thin catheter is placed down the nose into the stomach after the application of numbing medicine.
+A thin catheter is placed down the nose into the stomach after application of numbing medicine.
 Water is sipped and the pressures are recorded.
-Normally, the pressure that moves down the esophagus is a wave.
+Normally, the pressures move down the esophagus is a wave.
+Abnormalities may include simultaneous and irregular contractions.
+Sometimes, the esophagus doesnt relax impeding the normal transit of food into the stomach.
+These abnormalities may cause difficulty swallowing or chest pain.

 Manometry Showing Esophageal Pressures